ismailatkurt/materializecss-minimal-blog-html5-template/README.md

 # Materializecss Minimalist Blog HTML Template

-Tempalte is created by using [materializecss.com](materializecss.com)
+Template is created by using [materializecss.com](materializecss.com)

 Currently it has only index.html and article.html pages.